Reference

 /chahng-tah-ngee/

-Changthangi (also Changra) is the specific breed of mountain goat native to the Changthang plateau of Ladakh and Tibet, at elevations above 14,000 feet.
-The extreme cold causes these goats to develop an undercoat of fine, hollow-core fibres — what we call pashm — as insulation.
-When spring arrives, the goats naturally shed this undercoat, which herders hand-comb (not shear) to collect the raw fibre.
+Changthangi (also Changra) is the mountain goat native to the Changthang plateau of Ladakh and Tibet, at elevations above 14,000 feet.
+The extreme altitude and temperature range — down to −40°C in winter — causes these animals to develop a dense undercoat of extraordinarily fine, hollow-core fibres as insulation.
+This undercoat is pashm.
+Every spring, herders hand-comb (not shear) the animals to collect it.
+The fibre diameter: 12–15 microns.

 The collections